 Most of us are constantly on the go – in a flurry to shower and get dressed, rushing to take the kids to day care or school, scrambling to catch the train to work, rushing to get to the gym, and so on.
 It is not easy and I don’t know about you, but I do rely on my deodorant to get me through all that heavy lifting each day without smelling like it.
-When I started my first job just out of college, I tried every deodorant, consciously picking the ones that had the highest concentration of aluminum – after all, it is the ingredient identified on the label as the anti-perspirant.
+When I started my first job just out of college, I tred every deodorant, consciously picking the ones that had the highest concentration of aluminum – after all, it is the ingredient identified on the label as the anti-perspirant.
+I was looking especially for deodorants that contain aluminum.
 That it may be bad for my health never occurred to me at that young and naive age – after all, the government would not allow anything dangerous in any of the products we use, right?

 It was not until I committed to eating an organic / natural diet (which was not as “mainstream” back then as it is today) that I started looking at products that I put on my body.
 Most contained parabens, DMDM Hydantoin, mineral oil, aluminum and other unpronounceable ingredients – I had heard of most of them or, as in the case of aluminum, knew what they were, but never before considered their potential effect.
 Then I started reading and could not believe most of what I found.
 These chemicals can cause a wide range of ailments, from simple skin allergies to cancer.
 And I was rubbing them into my skin to make it softer or prevent it from releasing any sweat.